 Biography

-Maria Vasconcelos, born in Lisbon, Portugal, now lives and works in New York.
-She received a BFA from The School of the Museum of Fine Arts/Tufts and an MFA from the San Francisco Art Institute.
-While Maria was at the San Francisco Art Institute, she received the Graduate Merit Fellowship Award in 2001, the Schmidt Fellowship Award in 2002 and the Honorable Mention MFA Painting Award in 2003.
-She was also the recipient of The Headlands Center for the Arts MFA Residency Award in 2003.
-Her work has been exhibited at Modulo-Centro Difusor de Arte Gallery in Lisbon, Portugal, and was included in the Traveling Scholars Group Show at the Museum of Fine Arts, Boston.
-Vasconcelos’ work has been reviewed in the Boston Globe, Expresso newspaper (Portugal), Artweek and Portuguese based magazines: Attitude and Lux.
+Maria Vasconcelos was born in Lisbon, Portugal, and currently lives and works in Connecticut.
+She received a BFA from the School of the Museum of Fine Arts/Tufts University and an MFA from the San Francisco Art Institute.
+During her time at the San Francisco Art Institute, she was awarded the Graduate Merit Fellowship (2001), the Schmidt Fellowship (2002), and received an Honorable Mention for the MFA Painting Award (2003).
+In 2003, she was also selected for the prestigious Headlands Center for the Arts MFA Residency Award, and she was recently awarded a fellowship and residency at the Vermont Studio Center for 2027.

 Artist Statement